Shruti-Pradhan-007/SQL_Danny-s-Diner/README.md

 Further, these insights would help the business owner decide whether he/she should expand the existing customer loyalty program before investing further into the venture.

-I used MS-SQL Server and created the database in my local machine to carry forward with the analysis.
+I have used MS-SQL Server and created the database in my local machine to carry forward with the analysis.

 The datasets used for the analysis can be viewed on the below website: